Explicit open image theorems for abelian varieties with trivial endomorphism ring: Introduction

-To conclude this introduction we now describe the organization of this paper.
+To conclude this introduction we now describe the organisation of this paper.
 After two sections of preliminaries (§ \ref{sect_Preliminaries} and \ref{sect_GroupTheory}) we study the various classes of maximal proper subgroups $G$ of $\operatorname{GSp}_{2g}(\mathbb{F}_\ell)$, showing that -- at least for $\ell$ large enough -- $G_\ell$ cannot be contained in any such $G$.
-This occupies sections \ref{sect_EasyCases} through \ref{sect_TensorInduced}, each of which deals with a different kind of maximal subgroup.
-Next in §\ref{sect_MainProof} we prove theorem \ref{thm_Main}, while section \ref{sect_TensorProductsII} contains a proof of theorem \ref{thm_BoundOnTensorProductsIntro}.
-In section \ref{sect_EffectiveProcedure} we further extend the techniques of §\ref{sect_TensorProductsII} to prove theorem \ref{thm_Effective5Intro}.
-Finally, section \ref{sect_Examples} contains an example of an abelian threefold for which theorem \ref{thm_Main} enables us to establish explicit surjectivity results, and to which previously available methods seem not to be applicable.
+This occupies \S \ref{sect_EasyCases}-\ref{sect_LieGroups}, each of which deals with a different kind of maximal subgroup, with \Cref{thm_Main} finally proved in §\ref{sect_MainProof}.

-We say a few more words on the techniques used in sections \ref{sect_EasyCases} through \ref{sect_TensorInduced}.
-Three classes of maximal subgroups (traditionally dubbed ``imprimitive", ``reducible", and ``field extension" cases) are dealt with in section \ref{sect_EasyCases} as an almost immediate consequence of the isogeny theorem of Masser and W\"ustholz \cite{MR1217345} \cite{MR1207211} (the completely explicit version we employ is due to Gaudron and Rémond \cite{PolarisationsEtIsogenies}).
-Other maximal subgroups of $\operatorname{GSp}_{2g}(\mathbb{F}_\ell)$ are closely related to the image of the $2g$-dimensional symplectic representation of $\operatorname{PGL}_2(\mathbb{F}_\ell)$, and in section \ref{sect_PSL2} we show that, for $\ell$ sufficiently large, $G_\ell$ cannot be contained in such a subgroup: this is obtained by comparing purely group-theoretical information with Raynaud's description of the structure of $A[\ell]$ as a module over the inertia group at a place of characteristic $\ell$.
-If we assume $A$ to be semistable, this result is essentially uniform in the abelian variety; however, we also give a non-uniform bound, based on the properties of the place $v$, which allows us to avoid the need for a semistability assumption in the hypotheses of theorem \ref{thm_Main}.
-The uniform bounds, on the other hand, are certainly interesting in themselves, and they will also be used to establish theorem \ref{thm_BoundOnTensorProductsIntro}.
+Since the bound given by \Cref{thm_Main} can be prohibitively large, we take a more practical (albeit less uniform) approach in \S \ref{sect: CompBounds}; this is illustrated by an example in \S \ref{sect: Example} which could not be analysed by previous methods.

-The aforementioned results of Raynaud are also used in section \ref{sect_ConstantGroups} to eliminate the possibility of $G_\ell$ being a small ``exceptional" (or ``constant") group: we obtain a lower bound on $|\mathbb{P}G_\ell|$ that is linear in $\ell$ (and essentially uniform in $A$), which -- combined with results of Larsen-Pink and Collins -- shows that the exceptional case does not arise for $\ell$ larger than a certain explicit function of $g$.
-As in the previous case, this result depends on a semistability assumption, and we complement it with an unconditional (but non-uniform) bound based on the isogeny theorem.
+We say a few more words on the techniques used in Sections \ref{sect_EasyCases} through \ref{sect_LieGroups}.
+Three classes of maximal subgroups (traditionally dubbed ``imprimitive", ``reducible", and ``field extension" cases) are dealt with in \S\ref{sect_EasyCases} as an almost immediate consequence of the isogeny theorem of Masser and W\"ustholz \cite{MR1217345,MR1207211} (the completely explicit version we employ is due to Gaudron and Rémond \cite{PolarisationsEtIsogenies,MR4592752}).